StuartCowley/music-library-5/README.md

 This API is designed by following the REST paradigm.

-The API was created by using Test Driven Development approach - integration testing.
+The API was developed by using Test Driven Development approach - integration test.
+These tests check if our application is communicating with a database in the way we expect.
 Mocha, Chai and Supertest are used for automated testing.

 **The API has the following functionality:**